petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/blogs.md

 ### Views

-The Views plot shows the trend-line for the number of times a Blogs Entry was viewed each day (or hour, if Yesterday or Last 24 Hours are selected).
+The views plot shows the trend-line for the number of times a blogs entry was viewed each day (or hour, if yesterday or last 24 hours are selected).

 ### Reading Time

-Reading Time is the average reading time per view of a Blogs Entry.
-The daily (or hourly, if Yesterday or Last 24 Hours are selected) average reading time per view is plotted for the time period.
+Reading time is the average reading time per view of a blogs entry.
+The daily (or hourly, if yesterday or last 24 hours are selected) average reading time per view is plotted for the time period.

 ### Shares

-The count of total Shares per day is plotted to establish the Shares trend-line.
+The count of total shares per day is plotted to establish the shares trend-line.

 ### Comments

-The Comments trend-line plots the total number of comments on a Blogs Entry per day (or hour, if Yesterday or Last 24 Hours are selected) over the selected time period.
+The comments trend-line plots the total number of comments on a blogs entry per day (or hour, if yesterday or last 24 hours are selected) over the selected time period.

 ### Rating

-Readers can rate blogs..
-Whether the rating is a simple Thumb Up/Thumbs Down, or a Stars rating (0-5 Stars), the Rating in Analytics Cloud lets you compare Blog posts to each other.
-A Blog post announcing Free Swag may have a higher rating than a Blog post announcing that prices are increasing.
+Readers can rate blogs.
+Whether the rating is a simple thumb up/thumbs down, or a stars rating (0-5 stars), the rating in Analytics Cloud lets you compare blog posts to each other.
+A blog post announcing free swag may have a higher rating than a blog post announcing that prices are increasing.
 The rating is reported as a number out of 10.

 ## Audience

-The Audience report uses charts to present information about the audience interaction with the asset.
+The audience report uses charts to present information about the audience interaction with the asset.
 It answers these questions:

 * How many users are interacting with my content?
 * Of these users, how many are known or anonymous?
-* Of the known users who interacted with my content, how many belong to Analytics Cloud Segments?
+* Of the known users who interacted with my content, how many belong to Analytics Cloud segments?
-* Of the users in Segments, what are the top 15 segments?
+* Of the users in segments, what are the top 15 segments?

 Here are the charts in the Audience report: